ViperSLM/docker-mingw-w64/README.md

     --prefix=${MINGW_64_R} \
     --host=${MINGW_64} \

-For builds that use CMake, you can supply the included toolchain by adding either:
+For builds that use CMake, you can supply the included toolchain by appending this argument:

 64-bit (AMD64):